 Real-time data is made available – fed back from the relevant parts database – to let the designer know the current costing and availability of the chosen parts, and from all enabled Vendors that sell those chosen parts (as defined in the local Part Catalog).
 And not just the designer gets to see this information.
 The procurement specialist can also keep abreast of supply-chain information, as it is made available in the Workspace for each component therein.

 A part is no longer available or has suddenly become cost-ineffective?
 No matter, provision is made for real-time updates to be sent back to the Design Area as soon as a change occurs.
 With this vital 'heads-up', the designer can take that choice of part out of the associated list of part choices for that component and essentially 'off the radar'.
 And at any time additional new, truly equivalent parts can be added to the list, should something more appropriate, available, and cost-effective come along.

 Since a component references its list of part choices, you are able to manage that list without having to formally edit that component, which would otherwise mean re-saving it into a new revision.
 And remember that when the part choices list is modified, all revisions of that component will 'see' that revised list.

-There are three key places to access the part choices list for a component from within the design itself:
+There are four key places to access the part choices list for a component from within the design space.

 The Components panel – browse to and select the required Workspace component.
 The current list of part choices made for that component can be seen in the Part Choices region of the Details pane (displayed by clicking the control at the top-right of the panel).